Our Staff

 Brad Beauregard

 When Brad was eight, he wanted to be a rock star.
 Since then, he’s learned to play and build guitars and has managed athletic equipment for teams at NC State, Wake Forest University, and the United States Military Academy at West Point, often earning the name of “team dad.”
-As NC Child’s development and operations manager, Brad ensures smooth office operations like a rock star, with an eye on the details.
+As NC Child’s development director, Brad works closely with the Executive Director and the Board of Directors to oversee all of the agency’s fundraising efforts, with an emphasis on individual and corporate giving.
 He has a BA in Religion from Wake Forest University and is a staunch Demon Deacons fan.

 Brad’s favorite thing about working at NC Child: “Being able to support people who are passionate about improving the lives of children in North Carolina.”